Gwion/Gwion/README.md

 ## Installation

 It's a good idea to install Gwion now that you have tried it out.
-Use the following command to install it
+Use the following command to install it:
 ```
 sudo make install
 ```